“Women can be a drag,

 “What a pile, man,” he shook me off, yet followed along toward the Maritime Museum, still calling out the unmoved security guards.
 “These stinkin’ fascists can’t…”

 Yet they did—ushered us right out of the picture, 86ed us clear away from the bleachers due west to the foredeck of the senior center.
 That was when the show band suddenly hit a crescendo and Frank Monahan took his last cigar puffs and fake-bake layer of Sun Glaze Matte #3 before grinning into camera number one.
-And Corrine resumed liberating the Cinderellas of America with a flourish of her pink-to-red covered book—at least until the next round of sponsors had 30 more seconds of Lysol to sell.
+And Corrine resumed liberating the Cinderellas of America with a flourish of her pink-to-red covered book.

 “Hell with it, Eric, we can still catch most of the show from here,” I paused to tune back in my own self.